biojava/biojava-tutorial/structure/symmetry.md

 ```

 To enable some extra features in the display, a `SymmetryDisplay`
-class has been created, although the `StrucutreAlignmentDisplay`
+class has been created, although the `MultipleAlignmentDisplay` method
-and `MultipleAlignmentDisplay` methods can also be used for that
+can also be used for that purpose (it will not show symmetry axes or
-purpose (they will not show symmetry axes or symmetry menus).
+symmetry menus).

 Lastly, the `SymmetryGUI` class in the **structure-gui** package
 provides a GUI to trigger internal symmetry analysis, equivalent